mjenior/tldr/README.md

 ## Features

+-   **Multi-platform Support**: Choose between OpenAI and Google Gemini as your AI backend.
 -   **Multi-format document support**: Handles PDF, DOCX, HTML, Markdown, and TXT files.
 -   **Intelligent Query Refinement**: Automatically improves user queries for more accurate results.
 -   **Local RAG with Vector Store**: Creates local embeddings of your documents to provide highly relevant, in-context answers to your queries.